SmalkiGroove/heroes-expansion/doc/SKILLS.md

 # SKILLS DOCUMENTATION

 ### OFFENCE
-- __Tactics__ : Increases the area in which the hero can rearrange creatures before combat
-- __Offensive Formation__ : Attack of Dwarven creatures in hero's army increased when close to each other on the battlefield.
+- __Offensive Formation__ : Attack of creatures in hero's army increased when close to each other on the battlefield.
+- __Tactics__ : Increases the area in which the hero can rearrange creatures before combat.
-- __Aura of Swiftness__ : Combat movement speed of all units in hero army is increased by +1.
+- __Swiftness__ : Combat movement speed of all units in hero army is increased by +1.
-- __Archery__ : Increases damage dealt by hero's creatures in ranged combat by 20%.
+- __Archery__ : Increases damage dealt by hero's creatures in ranged combat by 15%.
-- __Elven Luck__ : The Luck bonus to damage is increased by 25%.
+- __Fatal Strikes__ : The bonus to damage of critical strikes is increased by 20%.
+- __Precision__ : Gain a permanent +2 Luck, increasing hero troops critical strike chances.

 ### DEFENSE
+- __Defensive Formation__ : Defense of creatures in hero's army increased when close to each other on the battlefield.
-- __Stand Your Ground__ : Troops under hero's control get an aditional +30% bonus to their defense carrying out the Defend command.
+- __Hold Ground__ : Troops under hero's control get an aditional +30% bonus to their defense carrying out the Defend command.
-- __Defensive Formation__ : Defense of Dwarven creatures in hero's army increased when close to each other on the battlefield.
 - __Preparation__ : All the creatures, while discharging the Defend command, will retaliate any enemy, which assaults them, first, even if the enemy has “No retaliation” ability.
 Moreover, if the defending creature has “Unlimited Retaliation” ability, it will attack the enemy twice: Before and after it’s assault.
-- __Evasion__ : Decreases damage dealt to your creatures by ranged attacks by 20%.
+- __Evasion__ : Decreases damage dealt to your creatures by ranged attacks by 15%.
-- __Protection__ : Decreases damage dealt to your creatures by magic attacks by 15%.
+- __Seal of Protection__ : Hero gains +2 defense permanently.

 ### LEARNING
-- __Arcane Intuition__ : Allows hero to learn an unknown spell used by an enemy hero or creature in combat (hero must be able to learn the spell with regards to school, level, etc.) and to see the contents of the enemy inventory.
+- __Intuition__ : Allows hero to learn an unknown spell used by an enemy hero or creature in combat (hero must be able to learn the spell with regards to school, level, etc.) and to see the contents of the enemy inventory.
 - __Scholar__ : Allows hero to teach other heroes and learn from them, effectively trading spells between spell books.
-- __Mentoring__ : When this hero meets another friendly hero, the latter gains as much experience as he or she needs to have his or her experience become equal to 25 percent of that of the mentor’s (this is only effective if that hero has less experience originally).
+- __Mentoring__ : When this hero meets another friendly hero, the latter gains as much experience as he or she needs to have his or her experience become equal to 30 percent of that of the mentor’s (this is only effective if that hero has less experience originally).
+- __Intelligence__ : Grants the hero +5 Knowledge permanently.
-- __Arcane Exaltation__ : Delving deep into the secrets of spellcraft, hero gains +2 Spellpower permanently.
+- __Exaltation__ : Delving deep into the secrets of spellcraft, hero gains +5 Spellpower permanently.
 - __Meditation__ : Special adventure ability.
 Hero spends entire day to meditate, grating experience and full mana.
 Can only be used at the beginning of the day.

 ### SORCERY
-- __Arcane Training__ : Reduces casting costs of all spells by 20%.
+- __Arcane Initiation__ : Reduces casting costs of all spells by 20%.
-- __Refined Mana__ : Casters in hero army will spend only half the required mana cost to cast spells.
+- __Arcane Brillance__ : Casters in hero army will spend only half the required mana cost to cast spells.
 - __Arcane Excellence__ : Hero gains a permanent +4 Spellpower, and has +25% bonus to Initiative at start of combat.
 - __Magic Insight__ : Allows a hero to learn magic spells of the third circle regardless of actual skills in the respective schools of magic.
-- __Dark Revelation__ : Hero qualifies for additional free level up.
+- __Graduate__ : Hero gains a permanent +3 Knowledge and qualifies for additional level up.
-- __Mana Regeneration__ : Doubles mana regeneration
+- __Occultism__ : The hero learns forbidden magic powers, granting him or her +6 Spellpower and twice faster Mana regeneration.

 ### VOICE
-- __Shout Training__ : All Warcries cost 20% less mana.
+- __Voice Training__ : All Warcries cost 20% less mana.
-- __Shout of Rage__ : The troops gain twice as more Rage points from Warcries used by the hero (but 1.5 more for the Call of Blood Warcry).
+- __Bloodlust__ : The troops gain twice as more Rage points from Warcries used by the hero (but 1.5 more for the Call of Blood Warcry).
-- __Mighty Shout__ : When the effect from the Warcry is calculated, the Barbarian hero’s level is considered as being greater by 5 than its actual value.
+- __Mighty Shout__ : When the effect from the Warcry is calculated, the Barbarian hero’s level is considered as being greater by 10 than its actual value.
 - __Might Over Magic__ : Decreases enemy Spellpower in combat in proportion of your Spellpower.
-- __Distract__ : Enemy hero will receive 20% penalty to Initiative after casting any spell in combat.
+- __Distract__ : Enemy hero will receive 15% penalty to Initiative after casting any spell in combat.
-- __Luck Of The Barbarian__ : The hero’s army gets +5% Magic Proof for every point of Luck.
+- __Pain Killer__ : The hero’s troops get a chance to avoid enemy spells.

 ### LEADERSHIP
 - __Diplomacy__ : Allows hero to effectively negotiate with hostile creatures.
 Increases chances and reduces costs of creatures that wish to join your army.
+- __Motivation__ : Hero pactices his or her speeches skills to improve the Morale of his or her troops in combat by +1.
-- __Divine Guidance__ : The hero receives the special combat ability to encourage his troops on a battlefield, making their turns come faster.
+- __Encourage__ : The hero receives the special combat ability to encourage his troops on a battlefield, making their turns come faster.
 - __Last Stand__ : All troops under hero's control are blessed with amazing vitality.
 If enemy creatures attack the hero's troops and kill them all, the last of the troops will survive the attack with 1 hit point.

 ### GOVERNANCE
 - __Estates__ : Hero contributes 250 gold pieces per day to your cause.
-- __Resourcefulness__ : In the course of adventures the hero tends to find more gold and resources and be more lucky overall.
+- __Geology__ : The hero finds more gold and resources on the map.
+- __Industry__ : The hero doubles the production of sawmills, ore pits, alchemist labs, sulfur deposits, crystal caverns, gem and any other mines when standing at their entrance at the start of the day.

 ### LOGISTICS
 - __Pathfinding__ : Reduces penalty for moving through rough terrain by 50%.